tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

+---
+layout: post
-### Static methods, moving objects and Newton's first Law
+title: Static methods, moving objects and Newton's first law
+git_tag: 20150606_spaceobject
+image: 2015/newton.jpg
+---

 We start to immerse into game physics today with adding 2D objects to our simulation and let them move in a straight line.
 New details of JavaScript OOP will also show up, and we will creatively use the prototype system to inject and remove debug code at run-time.